 Contact authorized dealers of this product.
 If they can't supply original replacement part(s), call FMI PRODUCTS, LLC at 1-866-328-4537.

 When calling, have ready:

-- · your name
+- your name

 - · your address

-- model and serial numbers of your appliance
+- · model and serial numbers of your heater

-- · how appliance was malfunctioning
+- · how heater was malfunctioning

-- type of gas used (propane/LP or natural gas)

 - · purchase date

 Usually, we will ask you to return the part to the factory.